 About me

-I am also working with The Leverhulme Centre for the Future of Intelligence at university of Cambridge on the The In-Depth EU AI Act Toolkit project.
-We want to design a toolkit for small and medium-sized company to ensure ethical and compliance considerations from the stage of project ideation to product deployment.
+I have also worked with The Leverhulme Centre for the Future of Intelligence at the University of Cambridge on the In-Depth EU AI Act Toolkit project, where we designed a toolkit for small and medium-sized companies to ensure ethical and compliance considerations from the stage of project ideation to product deployment.

 PUBLICATIONS